Dallas Truck Accident Lawyers

 What to Do If the Trucking Company Calls

 If the trucking company or its insurance company calls you after the accident, it is strongly recommended that you not say anything more than necessary about the accident.
 If you say anything at all, simply stick to the facts of the case: where, when, who, etc. Do not offer any opinions about who caused the accident.
 Do not talk about your injuries.
-The best thing to do is to have your Dallas truck accident attorney handle any conversations and negotiations with the trucking company or insurance company.
+The best thing to do is to have your Texas truck accident attorney handle any conversations and negotiations with the trucking company or insurance company.
 Anything you say could be used against you in a personal injury lawsuit later.

 Where Do Truck Accidents Most Often Happen?

 Some may think that most truck accidents happen in the city.
 Inside city limits, truckers generally need to slow down and pay attention to other vehicles and obstacles.
 It is in rural areas where speed limits are higher and there is less traffic where the most truck accident happen.
 Truckers on the open road may relax and pay less attention to the road.
 One of the most common truck accidents is a rear-end collision where the truck driver comes upon stopped traffic and slams into the vehicle in front at high speed.